 Where to Plant

-Although they can tolerate some shade, the best places to plant pampas grass are garden locations that receive at least 6 hours of full sun each day.
-It’s also essential to choose an area that has moist but well-draining soil.
+Although they can tolerate some shade, the best places to plant pampas grass are garden locations that receive at least 6 hours of full sun daily.
+Choosing an area with moist but well-draining soil is also essential.

 Be sure you pick a location and a variety of pampas grass that are of a suitable size.
 Remember that the largest of these plants will achieve a 10-foot diameter at maturity.

 Pampas grass plants are tolerant of drought, salt sprays, and wind.
-This makes these plants the perfect choice for coastal gardens, windbreaking garden edges, screens, hedgerows, and fences.
+These plants are the perfect choice for coastal gardens, windbreaking garden edges, screens, hedgerows, and fences.
 More compact varieties are also suitable for beds and containers.

 The Best Time of Year to Plant